 Dr. Stephen Chang is a general surgeon practising at Farrer Park Hospital and Farrer Park Medical Centre Singapore.
-He subspecialises in laparoscopic surgery, management of gall bladder, liver and pancreatic diseases, and liver transplantation.
+He subspecialises in laparoscopic surgery, management of gall bladder, liver and pancreatic diseases.

 Dr. Chang graduated with a Bachelor of Medicine, Bachelor of Surgery at the National University of Singapore (NUS) in 1994 and obtained his Master of Medicine (Surgery) in 2000 from NUS.
 Having become a fellow of the Royal College of Surgeons of Edinburgh, UK in 2003, he furthered his training in laparoscopic hepatobiliary and pancreatic surgery, and liver transplantation in Paris, France.

-Dr. Chang was a key developer of the laparoscopic approach to hepatobiliary and pancreatic surgery and has been active in developing the living donor liver transplant (LDLT) programme.
+Dr. Chang was a key developer of the laparoscopic approach to hepatobiliary and pancreatic surgery.
+His recent contribution to this development includes a publication on the technique for laparoscopic left liver resection.
 He also pioneered the single incision laparoscopic surgery (SILS) and was the first few to publish his experience in single incision laparoscopic gallbladder surgery, liver resection and pancreas resection.
+More recently, he was invited asked to speak on the topic ‘Is Single Port Laparoscopic Hepatopancreatobiliary Surgery Still Alive?’ at the CCIHPBA, China Wuhan conference in October 2024.

-Dr. Chang is the founding president of the Hepatopancreatobiliary Association of Singapore and an adjunct associate professor at the Yong Loo Lin School of Medicine in NUS.
-Aside from his practice at Farrer Park Hospital, he is also a visiting senior consultant to the Division of Hepatobiliary and Pancreatic Surgery, University Surgical Cluster at the National University Hospital (NUH).
+Dr. Chang is the founding president of the Hepatopancreatobiliary Association of Singapore and an Adjunct Associate Professor at the Yong Loo Lin School of Medicine in NUS.

 Academically, Dr. Chang’s research interests not only include clinical research but also basic science and medical technology (medtech) development.
 He has held numerous research grant awards totalling more than $7 million to develop new surgical techniques and treatment modalities through medical technological initiatives.
 He has extensive publications in both clinical and medtech research and has since filed 5 patents in these areas.
 With these endeavours, he hopes to improve the care of patients.